VanTamNguyen/Networking-TDA/chapter2.md

 Importantly, we don't need to write programs running on network core devices such as routers and link-layer switches.

-* **Network Application Architecture**
+* **Network Application Architecture**<br/>
     Keep in mind that application architecture is distinctly different from the network architecture (layered architecture).
 There are 2 main architectures in network application: client-server and peer-to-peer.

     * The client-server architecture has one host called *server* that is always-on and services requests from many *clients*.
 Note that, in the client-server architecture, the clients don't communicate directly to each other, they do via the server.
 Another characteristic of client-server architecture is that the server is fixed, well-known address, called an IP address.
     * The peer-to-peer architecture has minimal (or no) reliance on dedicated server.
 Instead the application expoits the direct communication between pair of connected hosts, called *peers*.